Friday the 13th (2009) - Review Blitz

 • Freddy vs Jason - Crossover Fun

 The remake has nothing to make it stand out from the rest other than the fact that it’s probably the loudest movie of the bunch.
 Using the common scare tactic of modern horror movies, loud noises are constantly blasted at the audience to elicit jumps, even though that isn't scary or interesting.
-This soulless drek isn’t interested in scaring anyone, it just wants to put people in the seats and to make them jump.
-I jumped a few times simply because my speakers were turned up and the bass blasted through the room, except I didn't feel any rush of adrenaline when I jumped like I would in a fight-or-flight response, and I knew when the jumps were coming before hand.
+This soulless drek isn’t interested in scaring anyone, it just wants to put people in the seats and make them jump.
+I jumped a few times simply because my speakers were turned up and the bass blasted through the room, except I didn't feel any rush of adrenaline when I jumped as I would in a fight-or-flight response, and I knew when the jumps were coming beforehand.
 The movie is trying so hard to be scary, but it doesn’t have a clue about how to actually make its audience scared, just irritated and uncomfortable for the wrong reasons.
 Constantly blasting bass sounds doesn't make me nervous, it just pisses me off.

 friday09.jpg